Peugeot 107 review

 With a replacement looming, now called the Peugeot 108, the 107 is hard to recommend at the full retail price, but expect some good deals to appear as dealers sell off 107 stock.

 The 107 suffers from a lack of boot space and a noisy cabin at motorway speeds, but the main concern for some will be the three-star Euro NCAP rating.
 That's because the Peugeot 107 and its sister cars were knocked down for not keeping up with the latest safety developments and standards.

 Our choice: 107 1.0 Active

-The boot is a major weak point for the 107: the tailgate is a piece of glass, which leaves you with a high load sill, while the capacity is just 139 litres.
-It extends with the seats down to 751 litres, but then you won't be able to carry any passengers in the back.
+The tiny size of the 107 might be perfect for parking but it means space inside is very limited.
+The boot is a major weak point for the 107.
+The tailgate is a piece of glass and when opened it reveals high load sill and a capacity of just 139 litres.
+This boot extends with the seats down to 751 litres, but then you won't be able to carry any passengers in the back.

 Even with the seats in place rear passengers will find there's very little space.
 The five-door model doesn't improve the rear space, but it makes getting in and out easier, and is a must for those fitting child seats regularly.

 Peugeot's track record for poor reliability is enforced by the manufacturer's placing in our 2013 Driver Power manufacturer ratings, falling one short of last place at 31.
 It's worth remembering that the 107 is the same car underneath as the Toyota Aygo, however, which made it into the top 150 cars - even though it was only at number 146.